Should You Become a Paralegal or a Lawyer?

-Paralegals can enter the market with as little as 3 months training, although some firms require a paralegal certifications or certificates, which can take up to two years to complete.
+Paralegals can enter the market with as little as three months of training, although some firms require paralegal certifications or certificates, which can take up to two years to complete.
 These are often offered as Associate degree programs.
-Lawyers, on the other hand, must complete a minimum of seven years post-high school education, which includes a Bachelor’s degree and a JD.
+Lawyers, on the other hand, must complete a minimum of seven years' post-high school education, which includes a Bachelor’s degree and a JD.

 No paralegal school entrance exam is required, although standardized test scores may be required to enter an Associate degree program.
 High LSAT scores are necessary for law school admission, especially if you are trying to go to a top-tier law school.

 More often than not, becoming a paralegal will not involve accruing a large amount of debt.
 Law school debt, unfortunately, may exceed six figures for many people.

 For a paralegal, there is a limited career path and few advancement opportunities.
 Lawyers, however, have a broad career path and many advancement opportunities.

 Paralegals cannot practice law—they must always be supervised by attorneys.
 Lawyers can practice law and operate autonomously.

 For a paralegal, the top-earning potential is $60–90K in most markets.
 Lawyers have unlimited earning potential, although the salary distribution tends to be bimodal.